 If you’re making home improvements this winter, you may want to consider adding a smart thermostat to your list.
 While smart thermostats may not be for everyone, they do offer many benefits.
 The number one benefit is savings on your heating and cooling expenses.
 Some smart thermostats can save as much as 20% each year.

 Tips for buying a smart thermostat

-To get started, all you need in your home is a Wi-Fi network.
+To start, all you need in your home is a Wi-Fi network.
 When it’s time to buy a smart thermostat, here are some things to consider:

 - Your budget